Bill Duff (Arabist): Legacy

-Under the guidance of William Duff, who spoke classical Arabic, Dubai Government channelled the newly opened revenue streams for setting up infrastructural facilities such as Sea ports, Airports, roads, hotels, utilities and communications.
+A speaker of classical Arabic, Duff's counsel was regularly sought by Sheikh Rashid and he was influential in pulling together resources and revenues that underpinned the rapid development of key national infrastructure.
 He is also credited with the establishment of a Seafarer's Mission, a kindergarten school, a Christian cemetery and Dubai English Speaking School, the first English curriculum school in Dubai which was run by his wife, Irenka, till a few years before Duff's death.
 His efforts were known in inviting foreign companies to invest in business in Dubai for which he is reported to have attempted to eliminate bribery from the administration.

-Duff's involvement is reported in the establishment of Port Rashid in 1972, the first port in the region as well as in the making of the Port of Jebel Ali in 1979, which has grown over the years to become the largest man made harbour and the 9th businesst container sea port in the world.
+Duff's involvement is reported in the establishment of Port Rashid, the first deep sea container port in the region as well as in the making of the Port of Jebel Ali in 1979, which has grown over the years to become the largest man made harbour and the 9th businesst container sea port in the world.
 Six years after the opening of Jebel Ali port, Duff assisted in the creation of Jebel Ali Free Zone in 1985 to supplement the activities of the port.

-The creation of a Department of Finance is considered as one of the principal contributions of Duff, a department he advised on till the death of Sheikh Rashid in 1990.
-His contributions are reported behind the establishment of the Customs Department to foster Dubai's trade with other countries, initially by facilitating imports through Dubai Creek and providing a market place for the traders along the Creek, which is the present day Deira Souk.
-Dubai Electric Co. is another of his contributions which was later renamed as Dubai Electricity and Water Authority and is powering the Emirate of Dubai.
+The creation of a Department of Finance is considered as one of Duff's principal contributions, a department he advised on till the death of Sheikh Rashid in 1990.
+His contributions are reported behind the establishment of the Customs Department to foster Dubai's trade with other countries.
 Duff is also known to have blocked an attempt by officials to channel the Emirates reserves to the Bank of Credit and Commerce International, which went bankrupt in 1991.

 Relationship with Sheikh Rashid bin Saeed Al Maktoum

-Bill Duff is known to have had a close relationship with Sheikh Rashid bin Saeed Al Maktoum, ten years elder to him, ever since their first meeting in Kuwait in 1959.
-It is reported that Duff hosted Al Maktoum several times in Scotland at Gleneagles Hotel, during the latter's visits to the place.
-The relationship is also cited as the reason behind the donation of US$ 1.16 million the erstwhile Dubai ruler made to the Exeter University for its library and later, for the Institute for Arab and Islamic Studies.
+Bill Duff is known to have had a close relationship with Sheikh Rashid bin Saeed Al Maktoum, ten years his elder.
+Duff and his family were frequent guests of the Al Maktoums in their travels in Scotland, staying at Gleneagles Hotel and often translating for Sheikh Rashid.
+The relationship was cited as the reason behind the donation of US$ 1.16 million the Dubai ruler made to the Exeter University for its library and later, for the Institute for Arab and Islamic Studies.